-Melanie operated a private practice in the Sierra foothills for more than a decade.
+Melanie operates a Medical (Psychiatry) private practice in Roseville, California.
 She has also served as a consulting physician to children/adolescent foster and group home agencies in the greater Sacramento area for nearly two decades, the largest of which supported 2,000 at-risk children, troubled teens, and their impacted families.
-She served as chairman for a private Christian school and continues to teach and consult in various venues - addressing issues that integrate mental health and medicine with Christ's precepts.
+She served as chairperson for a private Christian school and continues to teach and consult in various venues - addressing issues that integrate mental health and medicine with Christ's precepts.